 If requested by a shareholder and the Board deems that it can take place without causing material damage to the company, the Board and the CEO shall provide information about circumstances that may affect the assessment of an item on the agenda, circumstances that may affect the assessment of the company’s or its subsidiaries’ financial situation, and the company’s relationship with another Group company.

-The annual report, the auditor’s report, the Board’s dividend proposal and its reasons therefore, proposal for guidelines for determining the salary and other remuneration of the CEO and senior management, the auditor’s statement in accordance with Chap.
-8 § 54 of the Swedish Companies Act and the Board’s proposal for a mandate to acquire and transfer the company’s own shares and the Board’s reasons in support thereof shall be made available at the company’s offices as of Monday 6 March 2017 inclusive and shall also be published on the company’s website.
+The annual report, the auditor’s report, the Board’s dividend proposal and its reasons therefore, the Board’s proposal for a share split, the Board’s proposal for guidelines for determining the salary and other remuneration of the CEO and senior management, the auditor’s statement in accordance with Chap.
+8 § 54 of the Swedish Companies Act and the Board’s proposal for a mandate to acquire and transfer the company’s own shares and the Board’s reasons in support thereof shall be made available at the company’s offices as of Tuesday 20 March 2018 inclusive and shall also be published on the company’s website, www.holmen.com.